The Leica M3

 Leica M3 – Over 220K Sold

 They sold over 220,000 of these cameras between 1954 and 1966.
 Still holding the record for Leica.
 It was considered the epitome of camera design.
 And one other thing.
 It’s a good investment.
 Other models fluctuate with the market, and the digital Leicas always go down in value.
-But the M3 is like a buying bonds.
+But the M3 is like buying bonds.
 Slow and steady rise.
-It was really Leicas masterpiece.
-And probably singularly responsible for their remaining an esteemed marque. (along with lenses, of course)
+It was really Leica’s masterpiece.
+And probably singularly responsible for their remaining an esteemed marque.
+Along with the Summicron 50mm,….a legend for sure.

 Your Last Camera